-It’s chilly outdoors, and many of you may be having issues with your heating systems.
+It’s chilly outdoors, and many of you may have issues with your heating systems.
 You don’t need to call a professional if your furnace isn’t working – at least not yet.
 The reset button on a furnace is used to turn it off before it trips your circuit breaker.
-If the furnace grows too hot or the electrical system is disrupted somehow, the reset button may be required.
+If the stove grows too hot or the electrical system is disrupted somehow, the reset button may be required.
 Press the reset button down again to get the furnace running again.

 However, if you click the reset button and your furnace shuts off again, clicking it again may cause harm to your furnace.
 If your furnace continues to shut off despite pressing the reset button, it’s time to contact a professional HVAC technician for heating service in Mesa, AZ.

 Many things can cause the reset button on a furnace to activate.

 - Fuel shortfall: A fuel shortage will necessitate a refill.
 Check for a leak to check whether the fuel loss is caused by one.